ag14spirit/mdtest/Readme.md

 ### Web Interface

 The `index.php` file provides a rudimentary web interface for MDTest.
-It let you choose from a list of implementations in the Implementaiton folder and displays the output of the test script.
+It lets you choose from a list of implementations in the Implementation folder and displays the output of the test script.

 Bugs